southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 ---
 ### Storing the output
-So far, you have used the EXECUTE script to play back the output video.
+So far, you have used the script to play back the output video.
 To store it to a disk file instead, specify a **-mode** parameter with a value of `store` and provide the path of the file to generate using the **-output** parameter.
 To stop the process and store the content received so far, press 'q' in the ENCODER window.

 ```
 EXECUTE tears_of_steel_720p.mov -overlay https://threejs.org/examples/#webgl_morphtargets_horse -overlay_viewport_origin 500 55 -overlay_window_size 1366 768 -overlay_viewport_size 800 600 -overlay_frame_rate 24 -overlay_scale_factor 0.75 -overlay_chroma_color #F0F0F0 -mode store -output cdi-sample.mp4